Liquid and Granular Fertilizers For Growing Vegetables: Can You Use Both?

 Stick to the less odorous fertilizers such as seaweed, worm casting and compost teas if using liquid fertilizers.

-Most granular fertilizers are okay as you lightly rake them into the soil.
-However be careful as some could introduce mold in the closed confines of indoors.
+However be careful as some granular fertilizers could introduce mold in the closed confines of being indoors.

 Watch my video for more info on what I’ve experienced with no-dig: